AtomicSmash/nucleus-cli/README.md

 ```

 The command will:
+1. Prompt you for the web root path (default: `public/`)
-1. Find your WordPress installation in common locations
+2. Find your WordPress installation in common locations
-2. Prompt you for the target location (default: `public/wp`)
+3. Prompt you for the WordPress installation path relative to the web root (default: `wp`)
-3. Move WordPress to the specified location
+4. Move WordPress to the specified location within the web root
-4. Move the `wp-content` directory to `public/`
+5. Move the `wp-content` directory to the web root
-5. Remove WordPress core files from the target location
+6. Remove WordPress core files from the target location
-6. Provide next steps guidance
+7. Provide next steps guidance

 ### Project Core Setup